 This method is suitable for draining both above ground pools and in-ground pools.
 For a small inflatable kiddie pool, the shop vac may take less than an hour in draining the pool.
 Once the pool starts draining, open the inlet valve to allow in freshwater.
 This will ensure proper water circulation in the pool.

 Pool maintenance without a pump

-Maintaining the pool once the pump has died to require keen attention to detail.
+Maintaining the pool once the pump has died requires keen attention to detail.
 Pool water circulation is the heart of pool water maintenance.
 Before disinfecting the pool water with chlorine, ensure you have a chemical reading of the water.
 This can be done by using water testing kits which are the cheapest and easiest to use.
 You can also consider breaking the bank for digital water testing kits.
-If you are unsure about the chemical readings of your pool, collects a sample of the water and take to an expert for analysis.
+If you are unsure about the chemical readings of your pool, collect a sample of the water and take it to an expert for analysis.